peritext/peritext/specification/files/doc-meta_syntax.md

 # Properties dissemination

-Modulo is supposed to be intelligent and disseminate similar metadata accross metadata domains if not specified otherwise.
-For example, the "title" property should automatically spread to "dublincore:title", "facebook:title", ... if specified otherwise accross the document parsing, metadata should be able to be different.
+Modulo is supposed to be smart and disseminate similar metadata accross metadata domains if not specified otherwise.
+For example, the "title" property should automatically spread to "dublincore:title", "og:title" ... if not specified otherwise later on in the metadata file.

 # Custom properties